 Signs of an outer ear infection include discomfort and itching in the canal.
 Because it affects the outer structures, the redness is more visible.
-The pain is usually worse if you push on the bump in front of your ear, known as your tragus, or pull on your outer ear (x).
-Middle ear infection symptoms also include ear pain, but the visible signs are not as noticeable.
+The pain is usually worse if you push on the bump in front of your ear, known as your tragus, or pull on your outer ear. (x) Middle ear infection symptoms also include ear pain, but the visible signs are not as noticeable.
 Because the infection is behind the eardrum, the canal or outer ear usually appears normal.

-Drainage of Fluids
+- Drainage of Fluids

-Loss of Hearing
+- Loss of Hearing

 The swelling and fluid drainage associated with ear infections may block effective sound transmission in your ear.
 That’s why some people experience decreased or muffled hearing when they have an ear infection (x).
 Effusions in the middle ear, or fluid buildup, can also produce muffled hearing.
-Chronic effusions are fluid buildups that last a long time, which can cause problems with hearing long term (x).
+Chronic effusions are fluid build ups that last a long time, which can cause problems with hearing long term. (x)

-Ear Infection Symptoms in Children
+- Ear Infection Symptoms in Children

 Other Characteristics of Ear Infections

-Some may also experience dizziness or vertigo because structures in our ear help us with balance.
-Other signs and symptoms of an ear infection may include headache, swollen lymph nodes and face or neck pain (x, x).
+Some may also experience dizziness or vertigo in rare cases because structures in our ears help us balance.
+Other signs and symptoms of an ear infection may include headache, swollen lymph nodes, and face or neck pain. (x)

 What Causes Ear Infections?

-Infected or Swollen Adenoids
+- Infected or Swollen Adenoids